Erjoladev/Project-Description-Student-Grade-System/README.md

 Ensured appropriate data types and established clear relationships between tables to support data integrity and efficient queries.

 Étape 2 – Grade Entry Page
-Dynamically fetched course and evaluation lists from the server.Used loops in PHP to populate <select> elements for efficient form management.
+Dynamically fetched course and evaluation lists from the server.

+Used loops in PHP to populate <select> elements for efficient form management.

 Validated grades before insertion, stored them in the Results table, and displayed a confirmation message upon successful submission.